LangGraph

 • +Provides durable execution, allowing agents to persist through failures and resume from where they left off.

-• +Offers a lightweight, easy-to-use package with few abstractions for rapid development.
+• +Provides a lightweight, easy-to-use package with few abstractions, accelerating learning and development.

-• +Includes Guardrails for parallel input validation, safety checks, and fail-fast execution.
+• +Includes integrated guardrails for parallel input validation and safety checks.

-• +Allows building real-time voice agents with features like interruption detection and context management using `gpt-realtime-1.5`.
+• +Enables building powerful voice agents with features like interruption detection and context management.

 Weaknesses